La-Lojban/lojban.pw/data/pages/tok/texts/to-kill-a-child.md

           <td
             class="text-left align-text-top p-2 column-class-English_by_Stig_Dagerman"
           >
-            It's a tiny village, with humble red houses and newly awakened people who sit in their kitchens with raised coffee cups.
+            It&#039;s a tiny village, with humble red houses and newly awakened people who sit in their kitchens with raised coffee cups.
 They look out over their hedges and see the car rush past, a large cloud of dust rising behind it.